JetBrains-Research/planning-library/README.md

 ```

 Some strategies contain other meaningful components (e.g., an evaluator, which is responsible for evaluating
-intermediate steps).
-We (:construction: will) provide some default implementations for them, but feel free to redefine
+intermediate steps). :construction: We will provide some default implementations for such components, but they can also be redefined
 them with custom runnables tailored for specific tasks.

 #### Using strategy